SS George Washington: Notable passengers

 Financier and philanthropist J. P. Morgan, Jr. returned from a two-month trip to Europe in November 1912; his wife followed him home the next month.
 Also arriving on George Washington's November crossing was Mary Garden, a Scottish-born soprano, who was returning from a sabbatical in Scotland.
 The next month, opera singers Frieda Hempel and Leon Rains, both headed for appearances with the Metropolitan Opera, arrived on the same voyage as Mrs. Morgan.
 Hempel, a German soprano, was with the Berlin Royal Opera, and American tenor Rains was with the Saxon Royal Opera of Dresden.

-Newlyweds Francis B. Sayre, an assistant district attorney in New York, and Jessie Woodrow Wilson Sayre, the daughter of U.S. President Woodrow Wilson, sailed in November 1913 for a European honeymoon.
+Newlyweds Francis B. Sayre, an assistant district attorney in New York, and Jessie Woodrow Wilson Sayre, the daughter of US President Woodrow Wilson, sailed in November 1913 for a European honeymoon.
 The couple, wed at the White House, traveled in one of George Washington's imperial suites.
 The following January, English playwright W. Somerset Maugham quietly slipped out of New York on George Washington.
 Maugham had arrived in New York in mid November to see Billie Burke in the New York premiere of his play, The Land of Promise.

 Socialite and philanthropist Sarah Polk Fall, left for a six-month tour of Europe in August 1923.
 She was traveling First Class to England.
 Her daughter Saidee Grant and her husband New York Banker Rollin Grant, along with their servants accompanied her for the journey.
 They returned to New York in February 1924.